Carmel College, Thornlands: Namesake

 The college derives its name from Mount Carmel, a place with religious significance in Christianity.

 Logo

 The college logo consists of a crimson oval with the image of a lighthouse on the inside.
 This oval represents the security of family and faith.
 The lighthouse is located on a green hill representing Mount Carmel, showing that students should be a beacon for others through leading by example in faith.
 In the top left corner, the glowing yellow cross represents Jesus, the focus of Catholic life.
-The stars on either side of oval represent the light the shines upon us, with the college motto "Let Your Light Shine" inscribed upon the bottom.
+The stars on either side of the oval represent the light that shines upon us, with the college motto "Let Your Light Shine" inscribed upon the bottom.

 Catholic identity

 The College has a strong Catholic identity within its Carmelite and Marist traditions.
 This is reflective of the College's dual-charisms, Carmelite and Marist.

-Rituals and ceremonies

-As Carmel College observes a proud Catholic history, the college holds many annual masses and liturgies in celebration of certain events.